Sexually Transmitted Infections (STIs)

 What can you do?
 See below for good starting points…

-Here you can make an appointment free of charge if you are a student under 25 years old.
-You have the right to confidentially, clear information, and an interpreter (though you will have to request one in advance if needed).
-Treatment, if necessary, is also free.
-Find more information about testing here.
+Here you can make an appointment free of charge if you are under 25 years old.
+You have the right to confidentially and clear information.
+Find more information about testing here (website only available in Dutch).

 Your General Practitioner (GP)